 2. What Are People Saying About You on Social Media?

 Now, it’s time to eavesdrop on your audience.
-Social listening yields valuable insights on what your target audience is staying across all social media platforms.
+Social listening yields valuable insights into what your target audience is saying across all social media platforms.

 Social listening involves tracking the following activity:

 - Trending hashtags

 - Live streaming

 - Twitter mentions